siddharthparmar7/gym-day-count-redux/README.md

 - npm install
 - npm start

+# Note:
+If you are looking for output,check the console.
+This is intetional.

 #Table of Contents
 This is a demo project on how to use Redux.
 This project is simmilar to my gym-day-count (ReactJS) but this project enables more functions to that project.
 This is something really exciting and so much fun!